Cadiz Inc. Launches Bilingual Spanish-English Corporate Website

-LOS ANGELES, April 14, 2022 /PRNewswire/ -- Today, Cadiz Inc. (Nasdaq: CDZI/CDZIP) ("Cadiz" or the "Company") is pleased to announce that its corporate website is now bilingual, with content available in both English and Spanish.
+LOS ANGELES, April 14, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Today, Cadiz Inc. (Nasdaq: CDZI/CDZIP) ("Cadiz" or the "Company") is pleased to announce that its corporate website is now bilingual, with content available in both English and Spanish.
 In addition to the Company's existing website address www.cadizinc.com, the Company has added www.cadizinc-es.com and www.missionaguacadiz.com to help browsers locate Spanish-language content.

 "Cadiz is on a mission to deliver clean water to communities across California," said Carolyn Webb de Macias, Chair of Cadiz's Equity, Sustainability and Environmental Justice board Committee.
 "The launch of a bilingual website is part of the Company's commitment to ensure our projects, and information about our projects, are accessible to the Spanish-speaking population in California and across the country."
 When visiting Cadiz's website, visitors can now browse content in either English or Spanish with a click of the language button at the top corner of every subpage.